Proposify logo Proposify logo

 Try Proposify for e-signatures, proposals, and more

 Did you know that you can get e-signatures inside of proposal software?
-If you send proposals to clients, you’ll improve your closing rate by adding e-signatures directly to your proposals, (rather than sending separate proposals and contracts).
+If you send proposals to prospects, you’ll improve your closing rate by adding e-signatures directly to your proposals, (rather than sending separate proposals and contracts).

 Plus, when you use proposal software like Proposify instead of outdated PDF tools, you can cut your proposal creation time by 50 to 90%, curate a library of interchangeable proposal sections so all of your sellers are sending approved content, and get visibility into how your prospects are interacting with your proposal.